Test-Time Anchoring for Discrete Diffusion Posterior Sampling: Additional Experiments

 As discussed in \S\ref{sec-aps}, there are two main stages of APS.
 In the first stage (\S\ref{sec-quant-exp}), we perform a differentiable forward pass by computing the expected codebook embedding $\bar{\rvx}^l = \sum_{k=1}^K \rvc_k \rvx^l_\varphi(\rvz_{t(i)})$ for $l=1,\dots, L$ using the model's output probabilities $\rvx_\theta(\rvz_t)^l$ as initial condition for $\varphi_{t(i)}^l$.
 The straight-through estimator is then used to obtain a differentiable image representation $\xhat = \gD(\xtilde)$.
 To guide the optimization, the measurement consistency loss is calculated as the cosine distance between the style vector of the generated image and the target style vector $\rvy$ as follows:

 For each reverse step, we perform $100$ optimization steps using an Adam optimizer with a learning rate of $0.1$.
-Gradients from this style loss are backpropagated through the frozen VQ-VAE decoder $\gD(\cdot)$ and the straight-through estimator $\xtilde$ to update all the entries of the conditional probability table by directly updating the logits $\varphi_{t(i)} = \{\varphi_{t(i)}^l\}_{l=1}^L$.
+Gradients from this style loss are backpropagated through the frozen VQ-VAE decoder $\gD(\cdot)$ and the straight-through estimator $\xtilde$ to update all the entries of the conditional probability table $\varphi_{t(i)} = \{\varphi_{t(i)}^l\}_{l=1}^L$.

 In the second stage (\S\ref{sec-anchored-remask}), the posterior estimate $\rvx_\varphi(\rvz_{t(i)})$ obtained from the first stage is used adaptively unmask anchor tokens in the sequence.
 Both the processes continue over $15$ total steps following a cosine mask schedule.
 The fully unmasked sequence satisfies the stylistic constraints without requiring any task-specific retraining of the foundation model.